frontendpatterns/frontendpatterns.dev/src/content/patterns/bem-class-naming.md

 ## Solution

-Apply the BEM Class Naming pattern by structuring CSS class names with Block, Element, Modifier methodology for clarity and reusability, and reinforce it with concise examples or tests.
+Structure CSS class names with Block, Element, Modifier methodology for clarity and reusability.
 For example, isolate a `Button` component's look with scoped classes while brand tokens stay in a shared theme file.